-At Adulam park, using a short loop trail, you can visit Horvat Etri.
-It is a partially restored Jewish village, which dates to the Second Temple period.
+At Adulam Park, using a short loop trail, you can visit Horvat Etri.
+It is a partially restored Jewish village dating to the Second Temple period.

 Note: Horvat Etri is part of the Adulam Grove Nature Reserve.
 In this grove, you can also find Horvat Midras and Horvat Burgin.
 Moreover, nearby you can visit Beit Guvrin National Park.